Market research step by step: are your plans feasible?

 Step 1: Research your sector

-See how your competitors provide their products and services and how you can stand out from them.
+- Examine how your competitors deliver their products and services and how you can differentiate yourself from them

-Finally, also follow legal developments in your industry.
+- Finally, follow legal developments in your industry.
 That way, you will know if there are any upcoming legislative changes that will require you to adjust your ideas.

 Step 2: Look at your strengths and weaknesses